TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 > All setting values for the features below must be entered in string format.
 In the YAML file input format, to enter in string format regardless of the input value, enclose the input value in double quotation marks (").
 For more information about the YAML file format, see [Yaml Cookbook](https://yaml.org/YAML_for_ruby.html).
 >

+#### Set load balancer type
+You can set the load balancer type.
+For more information, see [Load Balancer Console User Guide](/Network/Load%20Balancer/en/console-guide/).

+* The setting location is loadbalancer.nhncloud/loadbalancer-type under .metadata.annotations.
+* **Per-listener settings cannot be applied.**
+* It can be set to one of the following:
+    * shared: A load balancer in the 'regular' type is created.
+Default value when not set.
+    * dedicated: A load balancer in the ‘dedicated’ type is created.
+    * physical_basic: A load balancer in the 'physical basic' type is created.
+    * physical_premium: A load balancer in the 'physical premium' type is created.

+> [Caution]
+> Physical load balancer is only provided in Korea (Pyeongchon) region.
+> You cannot attach physical load balancers to floating IPs.
+Instead, a public IP that is automatically assigned when creating the physical load balancer is used as an IP to receive traffic targeted for balancing.
+This public IP is shown as a service IP in the console.
+> For the above characteristics, you cannot see the exact status of the load balancer (including the associated floating IP) through Kubernetes service objects.
+Please check the status of physical load balancers in the console.

 #### Set the session affinity
 You can set the session affinity for the load balancer.